[Moderate revision–posted 6/1/18 (replaces 3/19/14 edition)]

 d.
 An employee must exercise an option to participate in the ORP within 90 days following the date of eligibility.
 If no election is made within 90 days, the employee shall be deemed to have chosen membership in the TRS.

-(1) An employee who does not elect ORP during the 90-day eligibility period shall never again be eligible to elect ORP in lieu of TRS, even if subsequently employed in an ORP eligible position.
+(1) An employee who does not elect ORP during the 90-day eligibility period shall never again be eligible to elect ORP in lieu of TRS, even if subsequently employed in a different ORP-eligible position.

 (2) An election of ORP shall be irrevocable.